Product design is where the rubber really meets the road — or rather, the pixel meets the screen.

 Fine Tuning the Experience

 UX design outlines what the experience is actually like for people using and interacting with a product.
-We use several essential tools to finetune and perfect the experience.
-Beginning with experience mapping and defining user requirements, we determine what the user journey looks like and start to add some structure to it.
-From there, we move on to user flows, information architecture, and wireframes to hone in on the details.
+Designer use several essential tools to finetune and perfect the experience.
+Beginning with experience mapping and defining user requirements, designer determine what the user journey looks like and start to add some structure to it.
+From there, designer move on to user flows, information architecture, and wireframes to hone in on the details.

 USER TESTING